Colouring $(P_r+P_s)$-Free Graphs: The Proof of Theorem 1

 It is readily seen that applying Rule~\ref{r-identify} takes polynomial time and that afterwards $G$ is still connected.
 As $|L(v)|=3$, Claim~\ref{c-n2} tells us that $v\in N_2$, and thus $N(v)\subseteq N_1\cup N_2\cup N_3$.
 Thus Rule~\ref{r-identify} does not involve any vertex of $N_0$.
 Hence, as $G$ is connected, we can define $V=N_0\cup N_1\cup N_2\cup N_3$ by Claim~\ref{c-v}.

 It remains to prove that $G$ is $H$-free after applying Rule~\ref{r-identify}.
 For contradiction, assume that $G$ has an induced subgraph $P+P'$ isomorphic to $H$.
-Then we find that $w\in V(P)\cup V(P')$, say $w\in V(P)$, as otherwise $P+P'$ was already an induced subgraph of $G$ before Rule~\ref{r-identify} was applied.
-By the same argument, we find that $w$ is incident with two edges $wx$ and $wy$ in $P$ that correspond to edges $sx$ and $ty$ with $s\neq t$ in~$G$ before Rule~\ref{r-identify} was applied.
-However, then we can replace $P$ by the path $xsuty$ to find again that $G$ already contained an induced copy of $H$ before Rule~\ref{r-identify} was applied, a contradiction. \dia
+Then we find that the vertex $w$ created by Rule~\ref{r-identify} must be in $V(P)\cup V(P')$, as otherwise, $P+P'$ was already an induced subgraph of $G$ before Rule~\ref{r-identify} was applied.
+We assume, without loss of generality, that $w$ belongs to $V(P)$.
+By the same argument, we find that $w$ is incident with two edges $wx$ and $wy$ in $P$ that correspond to edges $sx$ and $ty$ with $s\neq t$ in~$G$ before Rule~\ref{r-identify} was applied (where $s$ and $t$ belonged to the set of the vertices identified by $w$).
+However, then we can replace $P$ by the path $xsvty$ to find again that $G$ already contained a copy of $H$ before Rule~\ref{r-identify} was applied.
+This copy was induced since $s,t$ were not adjacent, as otherwise, $u,v,s,t$ would have induced a $K_4$.
+Hence, we obtained a contradiction.\dia

+Let $u\in A_2$.
+We let $B(u)$ be the set of neighbours of $u$ that have colour~3 in their list.